Follow

 Understanding Your Composite Score: 3 Key Drivers

-The U.S. Department of Education (ED) has been calculating an institution’s Composite Score as part of its annual assessment of Financial Responsibility.
-However, new Financial Triggers can cause ED to require a school to recalculate its Composite Score making it more important than ever to really understand how it is...
+The U.S. Department of Education (ED) uses an institution’s Composite Score as a key component in its annual assessment of Financial Responsibility.
+However, with the introduction of new Financial Responsibility Triggers, ED may now require schools to recalculate their Composite Score more frequently.
+As a result, it’s more important than...

 Why is ED Requiring Fiscal Year to Match Tax Year?